Empiria/empiria.github.io/content/english/projects/theme-switcher-demo.md

     anvil.js.window.parent.postmessage({"requesttheme": true}, "*")
 ```

-in this example, the handler for any message received from the parent page is as follows:
+In this example, the handler for any message received from the parent page is as follows:

 ```python
 def on_message(self, event):